Hi, I’m Ms. Sally (as my preschoolers like to call me!)

 In a time when the world feels in disarray…it can be daunting to keep abreast of current events.
 Thoughts of the pandemic, social/civil unrest, climate change, political crises, and gun violence are enough to keep me up at night.
 As a new mom and special education preschool teacher, it’s been especially easy to feel overwhelmed about the future.
 I often think about what type of world our little ones will inherit.

 Therefore, this is an outlet for me to share my thoughts and expertise, as well as communicate with others who care for young children.
 I hope that any adult (parent or caregiver) can read through my blog to learn about their child’s growth and development.
-I’ll be sharing posts that pertain to academics and play, social-emotional learning, and even behavior.
+I’ll share posts that pertain to academics and play, social-emotional learning, and even behavior.

 Sure my goal is to help my own child, my preschoolers, and your children to become good students.